philosophydan/philosophydan.github.io/anscombe.md

 We hope to make this event accessible to all who wish to participate.
 If you have any special requests for accommodations, please let us know as soon as possible by contacting [Errol Lord](mailto: erlord@phil.upenn.edu).

 ## Sponsor Information
-We are incredibly thankful to the [Collegium Institute](http://www.collegiuminstitute.org/) and the [Penn Department of Philosophy](https://philosophy.sas.upenn.edu/) for their support of PeRFECt4.
+We are incredibly thankful to the [Collegium Institute](http://www.collegiuminstitute.org/) and the [Penn Department of Philosophy](https://philosophy.sas.upenn.edu/) for their support of the conference.

 ## Organizers
 The first Anscombe Archive conference is being organized by [Errol Lord](http://www.errol-lord.com/).